Rodrigo-Brezolin-Buquera/YGM-system/README.md

 - ClassPage
     View class information and list of students; check-in validation, delete check-ins, delete class, and schedule on the calendar.

+- BusinessPage
+     Manage the business information and available plans.